 Home > About Us > Principal Message

-While the Whitley Education has reaped good outcomes, what matters most is to see Whitleyans leaving the school gates upholding the school values, and having developed their potential to the fullest, and are ready and willing to serve the
+While the Whitley Education has reaped good outcomes, what matters most is to see Whitleyans leaving the school gates upholding the school values, and having developed their potential to the fullest, and ready and willing to serve the community.

 Mrs Tay Yang Fern